alanjian85/urd/README.md

 <img src="docs/assets/dark_logo.svg" alt="Dark Logo" width="128" height="128"> <img src="docs/assets/normal_logo.svg" alt="Normal Logo" width="128" height="128"> <img src="docs/assets/light_logo.svg" alt="Light Logo" width="128" height="128">

 ## What is Urd?
-Urd is an ecosystem that is built around a RV64 microkernel, which is designed to be Unix-like.
+Urd is an ecosystem that is built around a 64-bit [RISC-V](https://riscv.org/) microkernel, which is designed to be [Unix-like](https://en.wikipedia.org/wiki/Unix-like).
 The Urd kernel comes with its own allocator, scheduler and system calls.
 It also has a customized virutal memory system, device driver interface and file system.
 Because the kernel is only intended to run on one platform, its implementation should be fairly simple and efficient.

 Urd also has its own shell, text editor, and resource monitor, among other things.
-However, it is not intended to create a compiler for this operating system because building software with the ported [GNU toolchain](https://en.wikipedia.org/wiki/GNU_toolchain) should be quite convenient.
+However, it is not intended to create a dedicated compiler for this operating system because building software with the ported [GNU toolchain](https://en.wikipedia.org/wiki/GNU_toolchain) should be quite convenient.
 Some functions in [glibc](https://www.gnu.org/software/libc/) may need to be modified in order to conform to the Urd environment.

 ## Hardware Requirements
 Urd is designed to be used in conjunction with the [StarFive VisionFive 2 single board computer](https://www.starfivetech.com/en/site/boards).
 It features a 64-bit SoC with the RV64GC ISA as well as up to 8GB of LPDDR4 memory.
 There is also a TF card slot and an on-board flash memory for firmware storage.
 For video output, it's integrated with the [IMG BXE-4-32 MC1 GPU](https://www.imaginationtech.com/product/img-bxe-4-32-mc1/) and a HDMI 2.0 port.
 The I/O peripherals are two USB 2.0 ports, two USB 3.0 ports, two RJ45 ethernet port and a 40 pin GPIO header.
 Although not all of the above-mentioned devices are supported by Urd, the system is tailored to this specific computer.

-In order to run and test Urd, you should prepare the following items:
+In order to run and test Urd, the following items should be prepared:
 * A microSD Card
 * A StarFive VisionFive 2 board
 * A 5V DC USB-C Power Supply